Evelina Mount: Landscapes

 Evelina also participated in plein-air painting, a popular artistic movement of her time.
 For example, her oil on canvas The Dock House, Stony Brook, which was painted outdoors, reflects the spontaneity and freshness associated with works completed in the open air.

 Unlike her florals, the style of her landscapes did not drastically change, making it difficult to date these works.

 Later days

 Evelina Mount ceased painting by the 1890s.
 Her reasons for abandoning her art is unclear, but may be due, in part to the death of her uncle and mentor, William Sidney Mount in 1868 and her loss of connection to he New York City art scene.

-Evelina Mount suffered a stroke in 1910 and was confined to a wheelchair until her death, at age eighty-three, on July 24, 1920.
+Evelina Mount suffered a stroke in 1910 and used a wheelchair until her death, at age eighty-three, on July 24, 1920.
 Evelina was buried alongside her sister Elizabeth in the Presbyterian Churchyard in Setauket, New York where her uncle, William Sidney Mount is also buried.